We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 3. During settlement, your lawyer can assist with settlement adjustments.
 At your request, they can also send the seller requisitions on the title — detailed questions about the property.

-4. At settlement date, your lawyer will meet with the seller's representatives, and bank representatives from both parties to exchange documents and the balance of fees and purchase price.
+4. At the settlement date, representatives from both parties will meet to exchange documents and settle the purchase price.

 5. After settlement, your conveyancing lawyer will assist with lodging documents, including transfer of title, transfer of mortgage, and others.

-After these steps are complete, you will now be the new owner of the property.
-This is a fairly complex and convoluted process.
+After these steps are complete, you will be the new property owner.
+This is a relatively complex and convoluted process.
 However, with professional conveyancing services from AANDI Lawyers, you won't have to worry about a thing.

 Latest resources